A “Biblical Mandate” for Christian Parents?

 Of course I too could stop short of mentioning “anything amiss” and like so many others, submit to a quietness over this issue.
 But my Christian standards bring me to face it head on because it involves the Bible, not just an opinion.
 Its’ persuasiveness seeps into the simple delight of home education, souring corners of the Church.
 I must call to remembrance what the Bible actually teaches (and what it does not) on the issue of parents teaching their children at home.

 Is home-schooling a Biblical mandate?
 We are to act wisely.
 We are to avoid evil influences.
 We are to be on our guard against deception wherever we are.
 Depending on the situation, it may be very prudent to choose home education or private school instead of public school.
+(This is the case in many situations across our country.)
 Since wickedness is prevalent and sometimes tolerated in our society, including public schools (and elsewhere—it is inescapable on this earth), some choose to home school to avoid the amounts of immorality, bullying, horrific literature, and untruths their children would be exposed to.
 But other Christians place their children in the school system so that they can be a light in the midst of a dark world and/or so that they can grow stronger in their faith when opposition comes.
 I ask, is one family “sinning” and the other one “not sinning” when they make a choice for the location of their children’s education?
 Why not simply thank the Lord that you have a legal opportunity to make a choice as a citizen of Canada [or a different free country] and not reject others if they choose something different than you?
 This comment goes both ways—to Christians who think it is “crazy” to home-school (“it’s not missional, too isolationist”, etc.) and to the Christians who think that sending your children to a public education system is somehow becoming an ungodly parent.
 Continue this into career choices and you get the idea that only ministry positions are right and secular work is “wrong” or similar.
 There is a danger when each thinks of their preference or personal leading from the Lord as a general “mandate” and thus, an “obedience versus disobedience” issue.

 Some would claim that God never planned for children or teens to be taught “school” outside of the family unit.
 Yet in His Word, there are unmistakable examples of God’s providence and plan in the lives of men He chose to work for Him—Moses, Daniel & his 3 friends, and Paul: